Victoria Research Web

 Subscribing

-To subscribe to VICTORIA, go to this address, click on the "Subscribe" tab at left, fill in your name and email address, and you're done.
-You'll get a welcome note and a user's guide.
+To subscribe to VICTORIA, go to this address, click on the "Subscribe" tab at left and fill in your name and email address.
+You'll get a welcome note and a user's guide

 Searching the VICTORIA Archives

 The enormous archives of VICTORIA postings from its beginnings in 1993 to date are now searchable online.
 Comprising as they do the informal daily give-and-take of hundreds of scholars from all over the world on a myriad of Victorian subjects, these archives represent a unique scholarly resource for Victorianists.
 Remember that the copyright of each message posted belongs to its author and is not, therefore, in the public domain.
-If you would like to quote from or reproduce a posting in an article or monograph or anywhere else, please request permission from its author.
-Guides to citation of electronic sources can help with the format of this essential scholarly courtesy.
+If you would like to quote from or reproduce a posting in an article or monograph or anywhere else, please request permission from its author

 Finding Other Lists of Interest